kaiso/relmongo/docs/src/README.md

 [![Join the chat at https://gitter.im/relmongo/general](https://badges.gitter.im/relmongo/general.svg)](https://gitter.im/relmongo/general?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 <br>

-RelMongo is a Java persistence framework of MongoDB domain objects whose goal is to allow to map two-way relationships or references between MongoDB documents and collections.
-RelMongo provides annotations like OneToMany, OneToOne and ManyToOne as an alternative for DBRef and allows cascade operations and lazy loading of domain model objects.
-The MongoDB references are persisted as embedded documents containing the target document reference id like DBRefs.
-RelMongo uses Spring data mongodb and MongoDB manual references which make lookup stages work properly and overcomes DBRef limitations.
+RelMongo is a Java persistence framework for MongoDB whose goal is to allow to map two-way relationships or references between documents or collections.
+The framework provides annotations like OneToMany, OneToOne and ManyToOne as an alternative for DBRef and allows cascade operations and lazy loading of domain model objects.
+RelMongo uses Spring data mongodb and manual references which make lookup stages work properly and overcomes DBRef limitations.

 # Features
- RelMongo provides :

  - @EnableRelMongo to enable RelMongo engine
  - @OneToMany annotation to address 1..N relations
  - @OneToOne annotation to address 1..1 relations